DallanQ/lotr_journeys_in_middle_earth/Manual.md

 1. Bilbo performs an interact action on a search token in his space.
 He is prompted to test agility (> icon of a 3-pointed spiral) with a goal of two successes.

-> a card image of Bilbo's agility
+> A card image of Bilbo's agility

-> 3 revealed cards of Bilbo that show the total of one success icon and two fate icons
+> 3 revealed cards of Bilbo that show a total of one success icon and two fate icons

 2. Bilbo's agility is "3," so he reveals three cards from the top of his skill deck.
 The revealed cards have a total of one success (> snow emoji icon) icon and two fate (> leaf icon) icons.

 > Bilbo's here card showing his stats and also an insipration token he intends to spend to covert to speed to pass the test

-> inspirational token displayed
+> Inspirational token displayed

 3. Bilbo wants to pass the test, so he spends an inspiration token to convert one > leaf icon to >snow emoji icon.
 Now he has two > snow emoji icon, enough to pass the test.